 Literally right across the street from La Pitahaya Vegana is La Nacional, a well-known mezcal tasting bar.
 What’s the difference between a mezcal bar and a regular bar, you might ask?
-We had the same question, and well, the photo below should explain better than we can!
+We had the same question, and well, the photo above will give you a little hint!

 With tons of different strains of mezcal to choose from, the people here really know their stuff.
 They’ll serve you oranges sprinkled with worm-chili salt.
 To nibble on between sips, and slices of carrots and jicama to cleanse your palate.
 Hint: Sip first, then eat the orange.

 Though not cheap (each 1.5-ounce serving costs between 80 and 200 pesos), it is kind of a fun way to try the difference in mezcal.
 If you’re with a partner, try two different types and compare!

 We loved our experience watching the Lucha Libre match.
 It was fun, crazy and full of bad acting and acrobatics.And one of the best parts is it is super cheap (that is, if you go without a tour group!).
 At just around $10 per person, we thought it was a really fun way to spend the night without blowing all our pesos.
 We created a whole article on how to book and watch a Lucha Libre match on your own.